The Beaches (band)

 The Beaches are a Canadian rock band formed in Toronto in 2009 by Jordan Miller (lead vocals, bass), Kylie Miller (guitar, backing vocals), Leandra Earl (keyboards, guitar, backing vocals), and Eliza Enman-McDaniel (drums).
 The band released two EPs titled The Beaches (2013) and Heights (2014) before signing to Universal Records.
 In 2017, they released their debut album Late Show, which led to the band winning the 2018 Juno Award for Breakthrough Group of the Year.

 To follow their debut, they released two further EPs called The Professional (2019) and Future Lovers (2021).
 A 2022 compilation album Sisters Not Twins (The Professional Lovers Album) combined their previous two EPs and won that year's Juno Award for Rock Album of the Year.
 Their second studio album Blame My Ex was released via AWAL on September 15, 2023.
-They won the 2024 and 2025 Juno Award for Group of the Year.
+Their third studio album, No Hard Feelings, was released on August 29, 2025.
+They won the 2024, 2025 and 2026 Juno Award for Group of the Year.